dbochicchio/vera/VirtualDevices/README.md

 The %s parameter will be replace with temperature (from 2000 to 6500 k).

+#### Sensors
+Set *SetTrippedURL* variable to the corresponding HTTP call (to trip/untrip).
+Set *SetArmedURL* variable to the corresponding HTTP call (to arm/disarm).

+For a custom device: http://mydevice/setwhitemode?v=%s

+The %s parameter will be replace with status (1 for active, 0 for disabled).

 #### Stop (Window Covers/Roller Shutters/Blinds)
 Set *SetMoveStopURL* variable to the corresponding HTTP call.